renatoabreu11/LAIG-projects/README.md

 | View 1 | View 2 | View 3 |

 ### Project 2
-The goal of this project is to add new graphic functionalities to the work developed in the last project.
+The goal of this project was to add new graphic functionalities to the work developed in the last project.

 As such, by using the parser previously developed and extending the DSX language, we added the following features:
 * Animations (linear and circular)